Does this test have other names?

 What do my test results mean?

-Normal results are negative, meaning that no germs were found in your stool culture and that you don't have an infection.
+Normal results are negative.
+This means that no germs were found in your stool culture and that you don't have an infection.

-Positive results mean that bacteria, parasites, or other germs were found in your stool culture and that they may be causing your stomach problems.
+Positive results mean bacteria, parasites, or other germs were found in your stool culture.
+They may be causing your stomach problems.

-Sometimes the test shows a false-negative result, meaning that the test missed certain infectious bacteria.
-If you still have symptoms of infection, your doctor may order other tests to find out the cause of your stomach problems.
+Sometimes the test shows a false-negative result.
+This means the test missed certain infectious bacteria.
+If you still have symptoms of infection, your healthcare provider may order other tests to find out the cause of your stomach problems.

 How is this test done?

 This test requires a stool sample.
-Your doctor will instruct you how to collect a sample into a disposable specimen container with a lid.
-Don't collect fecal material from the toilet bowl or put toilet paper into the specimen container.
-Wear rubber or latex gloves when collecting the sample and be sure to wash your hands thoroughly afterward.
+Your healthcare provider will tell you how to collect a sample in a disposable specimen container with a lid.
+Don't collect stool material from the toilet bowl or put toilet paper into the specimen container.
+Wear rubber or latex gloves when collecting the sample.
+Be sure to wash your hands well when you are done.